guvenfb/DataStructures/README.md

 # DataStructures
-Basic data structures and operatios
+Basic data structures and operations
+# fixed a typo in the explanation (operatios --> operatios)